 Participants must be at least 18 years old to register for this course, and must be a high school graduate or have high school equivalency reading skills.
-Those who are not high school graduates need to take and document the passing of an“Ability to Benefit” test from either Wonderlic or Accuplacer with a minimum score demonstrating that they have the ability to benefit from EquiLearn’s instruction.
-Proof of this must be supplied.
+Those who are not high school graduates need to take and document the passing of an“Ability to Benefit” test.
+Please contact email@example.com to request the test.

 *This course is required for the CCBW certification.
 While the exam does not need to be completed prior to attending the CN3000, you must be extremely familiar with the skeletal system.

-The complete 145 page course manual is sent via a hyperlink from High Tail to download directly to your computer to save or print (a hard copy is available for an additional cost if you prefer).
+The complete 145-page course manual is sent via WeTransfer to download directly to your computer to save or print.

-A computer and internet access is required for students to download the text and documents delivered via High Tail as well as view suggested links and videos.
+A computer and internet access is required for students to download the text and documents delivered via WeTransfer as well as view suggested links and videos.
+There are Additional Learning Activities within the manual which are required components of the course, not optional.
 While a Facebook account is not required, students have the opportunity to access the same documents on the Facebook group established specifically for this course.